Susan Devoy

-Dame Susan Elizabeth Anne Devoy DNZM CBE (born 4 January 1964) is a former New Zealand squash player and senior public servant.
+Dame Susan Elizabeth Anne Devoy DNZM CBE (born 4 January 1964) is a New Zealand former squash player and senior public servant.
 As a squash player, she was dominant in the late 1980s and early 1990s, winning the World Open on four occasions.
 She served as New Zealand's Race Relations Commissioner from 2013 to 2018.

 Early life and family

 Devoy was born in Rotorua, the youngest of seven children and her parents' only daughter.
 Her family, including her six brothers, also played squash and Devoy started playing when she was very young.
 She began playing in tournaments when she was nine and turned professional at the age of 17 after leaving MacKillop College halfway through her final year.
 She competed on the professional circuit for eleven years from 1981 to 1992.

 She married her manager and fellow squash player John Oakley, on 12 December 1986 in Rotorua's St Michael's Church.
 Together, they have four sons, the eldest of whom is track athlete Julian Oakley.
-Julian is an NCAA Division I athlete at Providence College, located in Rhode Island, United States, and has a 3:57.22 personal best for the mile.
+Julian is an NCAA Division I athlete at Providence College, in Rhode Island, United States, and has a 3:57.22 personal best for the mile.